-“Now” is the right time to get involved in undergraduate research, scholarship, and creative activities regardless of your major or class standing.
+“Now” is the right time to get involved in undergraduate research, scholarship, and creative activities regardless of your major or year in college.

 Getting started in undergraduate research involves two important components.
-The first is developing your research skills, and the second is finding the right opportunity for you to engage in research, scholarship, and creative activities.
+The first is developing your research skills, and the second is finding the right opportunity for you to engage in research, scholarship, and creative activities with a mentor.

 Take Advantage of Our Programs

-We teach a one-credit course entitled “Univ 199: Introduction to Directed Research” and offered in both fall and spring semesters.
+We offer a one-credit course entitled “UNIV199: Introduction to Directed Research” in both fall and spring semesters.
 It is designed for those interested in—but not yet working on—research, scholarship, and creative activities.
-Take it to learn how to get involved in research and gain skills that will prepare you for a mentored research project.
+Take it to learn how to get involved in research and gain skills that will prepare you for a mentored research experience.

-Undergraduates currently involved in research serve as “peer mentors” and are available to meet with you on the Pullman campus.
-Their experience and training will help them answer your questions, such as about getting started, options for financial support for your efforts, and finding the right mentor.
-An online scheduling system helps you schedule an appointment with any of the mentors profiled on the Office of Undergraduate Research website.
+Undergraduates currently involved in research serve as “peer mentors” and are available to meet with you.
+Their experience and training will help them answer your questions, such as how to get started, options for financial support for your efforts, and finding the right mentor.
+An online scheduling system helps you get an appointment with any of the mentors profiled on the Office of Undergraduate Research website.

 Attend Our Information Sessions